soli11593/searcherr/README.md

 ## Features

-- **Natural language search** — powered by Phi-3.5-mini (GGUF) with a regex fallback if no model is present
 - **Self-learning** — picks up on your codec, resolution, release group, and source preferences the more you use it
 - **Auto regex rules** — automatically generates regex bonus rules for release groups you consistently choose
 - **Prowlarr-powered** — searches all your configured indexers in one place